gkholman/teslaprep/model_y_checklist.md

 - [ ] 6.
 Check left and right clothing hook operation.
 - [ ] 7.
 Check all seat belts for proper operation.
 - [ ] 8.
 Check the rear seats for proper fold-down operation.
+- [ ]     Check the rear seats are at the same height (ref https://teslamotorsclub.com/tmc/threads/rear-seats-not-aligned-on-delivery.190134/ )
 - [ ] 9   Try to lift the bottom of the back seat to ensure it is securely attached to its base.
 - [ ] 10.
 Test the sound system to ensure all speakers are working (move fade/balance to all four points to verify)
 - [ ] 11.
 Test the steering wheel position controls to ensure proper operation.